BrazenCloud/beachhead/README.md

 ## Tracking coverage

-When the `beachhead:monitor` job runs, it will create 2 additional indexes: `beachheadcoverage` and `beachheadcoveragesummary`.
+When the `deployer:tracker` job runs, it will create 2 additional indexes: `beachheadcoverage` and `beachheadcoveragesummary`.

 For a high level view of how the deployment is going, refer to the `beachheadcoveragesummary` index.

 For specific coverage information for each discovered asset, refer to the `beachheadcoverage` index.

-## Beachhead Jobs
+## Deployer Jobs

-For a visual representation of how Beachhead works:
+For a visual representation of how Deployer works:

 ![](https://lucid.app/publicSegments/view/6b22d320-2d5e-465e-8a6d-2fdc61dbdb0f/image.png)

 ### Assessor

-The `beachhead:assessor` action kicks off Beachhead.
+The `deployer:start` action kicks off Deployer.
 It will initiate the following jobs automatically:

-- `beachhead:assetDiscover`: Periodically run Asset discovery.
+- `deployer:assetDiscover`: Periodically run Asset discovery.
-- `beachhead:bcDeployer`: Periodically deploy the BrazenCloud agent to discovered endpoints.
+- `deployer:brazenAgent`: Periodically deploy the BrazenCloud agent to discovered endpoints.
-- `beachhead:deployer`: Periodically scan for endpoints with the BrazenCloud agent that need the other agents installed.
+- `deployer:orchestrator`: Periodically scan for endpoints with the BrazenCloud agent that need the other agents installed.
-- `beachhead:monitor`: Periodically update the coverage report.
+- `deployer:tracker`: Periodically update the coverage report.

-### Deployer
+### Orchestrator

-The `beachhead:deployer` action will run periodically at the interval specified by `beachhead:assessor` and for each agent to be installed, it will find the assets that do not have it installed and create a job to deploy it to them.
+The `deployer:orchestrator` action will run periodically at the interval specified by `deployer:start` and for each agent to be installed, it will find the assets that do not have it installed and create a job to deploy it to them.

-### Monitor
+### Tracker

-The `beachhead:monitor` action will run periodically at the interval specified by `beachhead:assessor` and update the coverage reports.
+The `deployer:tracker` action will run periodically at the interval specified by `deployer:start` and update the coverage reports.

-### BcDeployer
+### BrazenAgent

-The `beachhead:bcDeployer` action runs periodically at the interval specified by `beachhead:assessor` and will scan the group that the job is initiated from, find all discovered endpoints that do not currently have the BrazenCloud agent installed, and attempt to install the agent using the following deployment methods, in order:
+The `deployer:brazenAgent` action runs periodically at the interval specified by `deployer:start` and will scan the group that the job is initiated from, find all discovered endpoints that do not currently have the BrazenCloud agent installed, and attempt to install the agent using the following deployment methods, in order:

 1. **autodeploy**: This is a deployment method built into the agent that utilizes the `admin$` share.
 2. **PowerShell remoting**: If the autodeploy method fails, PowerShell remoting is attempted